hetyus/bORG/README.md

 This firmware turns the Korg Modwave MKI keybed into a class-compliant USB-MIDI controller with velocity curves, calibration, SysEx configuration, and EEPROM storage.

+Who the hell would need this anyway?
+Well, it only makes sense if you’ve converted the Korg Modwave into a module and you’re left with a bare keybed that you couldn’t use without a "brain".

 ---

 ## Features